What is iCloud and Should I Be Using it?

 - You can even find your phone if it’s lost.

-- The convenience of being able to store and access any of your data, without a computer, anywhere you can access the internet, is creating countless new possibilities and benefits beyond the simple access of information.
+- The convenience of being able to store and access any of your data, without a computer, as long as you can access the internet, is creating countless new possibilities and benefits beyond the simple access of information.

 There are also several drawbacks that you should be aware of if you start using the cloud: